jelgblad/angular2-masonry/README.md

 > Feel free to install and try it out, but depend on it at your own risk.

 ## Installation

 1. Install package:
+2. Configure module loader:
+3. Include Masonry in HTML:
+4. Use in your component:

+1. Install package:
   * Through npm: `npm install angular2-masonry --save`